This post contains affiliate links & photos. See our full disclosure here.

 Originally, I created these labels with my Silhouette machine.

 Please note that this project requires a basic working knowledge of Silhouette’s Print and Cut feature.
-If you have issues with that, please see Silhouette’s instructions with how to use Print and Cut files!
+If you have issues with that, please see Silhouette’s instructions on how to use Print and Cut files!

 - Load one sheet of Silhouette Printable Clear Sticker Paper into your inkjet printer.
 Make sure it is loaded correctly for your machine (face up or face down).